Pioreactor/docs.pioreactor/developer-guide/07-Plugins/03-plugin-as-python-package.md

 ![](/img/developer-guide/python-package-pull-or-issue.png)

-In both cases, we will evaluate your plugin to ensure code quality and all requirements are met (tests are included).
+In both cases, we will evaluate your plugin to ensure code quality and all requirements are met.

 Once your plugin is accepted, it will appear on the Plugins tab on the Pioreactor web interface.
 Users in the community can now easily click _Install_ to download your plugin onto their Pioreactors!